shahramk61/FCND-Motion-Planning/writeup.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
+The difference between current project and backyard_flyer is that in backyard_flyer the path was manually added to the waypoint and drone was following the predetermined path. in motion_planning the start and the goal location is defined and the drone discretized the map and uses the A* method to find a set of waypoint to go from start to goal. since grid base produces a lot of way point path pruning is used which uses a colinearity to remove extra waypoints.

 planning_utils.py includes:

 1- create_grid: Returns a grid representation of a 2D configuration space based on given obstacle data, drone altitude and safety distance arguments.